Touro GST Search

 Semester 2

-WMMN 640
+UXIN 640

 Principles of 2D Animation

 This course explores the modern techniques and applications of 2D animation, both technological and artistic.
-The class begins with simple analysis and reproduction of observable phenomena from the standpoint of Newtonian physics and progresses to developing full character-based animations, with an eye toward producing realistic/believable motion and performances.
+The class begins with simple analysis and re-production of observable phenomena from the standpoint of Newtonian physics and will progress to developing full character-based animations, with an eye toward producing realistic/believable motion and performances.
 Because of the focus on drawn animation, the course reviews the historical development of frame by frame animation techniques from the zoetrope, to simple flipbook creation, to full cell (celluloid) animation.
 Students work with the most current industry animation software.

 3 Credits

-WMMN 650
+UXIN 650

 Type in Motion